smathot/pythontutorials/content/pages/syntax.md

 title: Basic Syntax
+next_title: Iterables
+next_url: %url:iterables%

 [TOC]

-## Input and Output
+## Input and output

+### The standard input and output

+Programming is about communication between the user (or users) and the computer.
+Therefore, the computer needs to be able to communicate to you, that is, send *output*.
+And you need to be able to communicate to the computer, that is, provide *input*.

+The *standard output* is the default output channel of your program.
+If you're using Python from terminal, then whatever goes to the standard output will appear in the terminal; if you're using Python from within Spyder, then whatever goes to the standard output will appear in Spyder's IPython console; if you're using Python from within a Jupyter Notebook, then whatever goes to the standard output will appear in the notebook; etc. You generally don't have to worry about this: Your output will appear where you expect it to appear.

+Similarly, *the standard input* is the default input channel of your program.
+If you're using Python in an interactive environment, such as Spyder or a Jupyter Notebook, the user will be prompted to provide input whenever the program tries to read from the standard input.
+Again, you generally don't have to worry about this: User input will be handled as you'd expect it to.

+### print()

-Let's start at the very beginning: by printing a message to the output using the `print()` function.
-You can do this by executing the following:
+You can print a message to the standard output with the `print()` function.
+(This accepts any variable type.)

 ```python
 print('Hello world!')
 ```

+### input()

-One way (of many) to get text input from the user is with the `input()` function.
-This will return a `str` variable, which we will discuss below.
+You can read text from the standard input with the `input()` function.
+(This returns a `str` variable, which we will discuss below.)

 ~~~ .python
 user_input = input()